denniskontoulis123/WEB452Assignments-DennisKontoulis-0798883/README.md

 Added search functionality using Dr Majid's code as reference; surprisingly easy to integrate.
 I feel much better about this project than I do the first one.
 2023-12-01 11:12AM EST

+Dr Majid's code is good but doesn't exactly fit the reqs of the assignment; will still need to upgrade it to fit all requirements.
+I think I will use a switch statement- like in the class example for sorting by clicking the anchors -but essentially for filtering instead.
+2023-12-01 11:21AM EST

+Nevermind, not gonna od a switch statement, too complicated, will use IF statements 2023-12-01 11:31AM EST

+Cooked up a few if statements but my developer and genre values wont show in the actual table for some reason; thought I updated correctly but I guess not?
+Date search works but you have to type the date exactly as is.
+I'm not sure how to improve it beyond that but it TECHNICALLY fills the requirement.
+2023-12-01 11:42AM EST